TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/MISC/README.txt

 4. Autorun_Config_TEMPLATE_OPEN_EPHYS_Analysis
 5. Autorun_Config_TEMPLATE_Spike2_Analysis

+The 'docs' folder contains example python script to load the formats NeuroMod offers to save into the python toolboxes NEO, pynwb and SpikeInterface

 Those are the standard/default config files you can reset the currently selected config file to in the autorun window

-This folder also contains the Logo and the pictures for the readme file and Licenses of other toolboxes used.
+The 'Images' folder contains the Logo and the pictures for the readme file while the 'LICENCES' folder contains  Licenses of all other toolboxes used.